7 Worst Things About Job Interviews

 5/14/2012 3:50:38 PM

-The U.S. job market is a tough one right now.
+Even though the job market is picking up, it is still tough finding a job.
 In some industries, there are numerous available positions waiting for job seekers to fill them; in others, the pickings are slim.
 And in all, competition for the best positions is fierce.
 After submitting dozens of resumes and cover letters, and wrestling for hours with online application systems that are anything but user friendly, landing an interview can feel like finding the pot of gold at the end of the rainbow.
 Unfortunately, as the old saying goes, all that glitters is not gold.
 Consider the seven worst things about job interviews.

 Because of the sheer volume of applications and resumes they receive, many employers find it necessary to screen candidates by phone before selecting the best for in-person interviews.
 Unfortunately, some seem to disregard the value of their applicants’ time, calling late or even failing to call at all.

 Every employer wants to hire a candidate who knows how to manage his or her time.
 Unfortunately, not all hiring managers are that great at time management themselves.
 In these instances, it is not unheard of for in-person interviews to run thirty minutes to an hour behind.